 Red Texas cichlids have attractive color patterns.
 And their appearance is closer to male fish.
 They inherit body shape and spots from their father and bright red color from their mother.
 They have deep and oval-shaped bodies.
 This variety may live around 10-15 years under optimum tank conditions.

 You should use more than a 75-gallon tank for the adult fish.
 They reach 12 inches in size and because of that, they need more space than other aquarium fish.
 Therefore, it is recommended to keep them in a 240-300 gallon tank for optimum growth.
 Red Texas cichlids prefer lots of open space to swim.
 When adding substrates, you should pay attention to this factor too.

 If you can provide natural substrates such as sand, stones, driftwood, and live plants, it is better for your Texas fish.
 Because they much prefer natural habitat feeling.
 Driftwood provides hiding grounds to Red Texas and they are using it as a territory.

 Naturally, Texas cichlids live in relatively warm water.
-Thus, Red Texas cichlid hybrid fish’s preferred temperature range is 71.5°F – 77°F. Thus, you have to use a heater to maintain the water temperature of the tank at the optimum level.
+Thus, they preferred temperature range is 71.5°F – 77°F. Thus, you have to use a heater to maintain the water temperature of the tank at the optimum level.